andreacfromtheapp/chuck-nvim/README.md

 Starts ChucK in loop mode with `chuck --loop` using the configuration values.

 > [!NOTE]
 > You can still start ChucK yourself.
-Comes for convenience with defaults.
+This is for convenience with defaults.

 ### ChuckStatus